1980 BMW M1 Coupe

 · Awarded 1st place in the European Sports 1945-1980 Class at the 2022 Audrain Concours

 The BMW M1 was the first car completely developed by BMW M after its founding in 1972.
 As BMW became more successful in racing, BMW M decided they needed a dedicated racing car to allow the company to compete at the highest level.
 This was the first mid-engined BMW to be produced.
-The iconic front-end, gullwing doors, and futuristic styling would also inspire the i8, another flagship BMW unveiled in 2013.
+The iconic front-end and futuristic styling would also inspire the i8, another flagship BMW unveiled in 2013.
 While the car didn’t have the success BMW had hoped for on the racetrack, the timeless design and low production has made M1 a very desirable collectible car.

 In the early 70’s BMW began to see success with the 3.0 CSL, which they continued to modify to remain competitive.
 To compete in Group 5 (and consistently take down Porsche) BMW needed a dedicated mid-engine platform.
 The M1 was the brainchild of Jochen Neerpasch, famed racing driver and head of BMW’s motorsport division at the time.
 Starting from scratch, BMW chose Giorgetto Giugiaro to design the M1, and the company entered an agreement with Lamborghini to build the car.
 From this point, nearly every aspect of the car became complicated: Lamborghini fell into financial turmoil, and Group 5 rules had changed, meaning the M1 was no longer eligible for the series.
 However, BMW pushed on.